snudm-starlab/SRP/README.md

   │     ├── iwslt_srp.sh : a script for training a baseline model
   │     ├── iwslt_srp_pruning.sh : a script for pruning the pre-trained model
   │     ├── iwslt_srp_two_staged_pruning.sh a script for performing two-staged pruning
+  │     ├── iwslt_srp_finetuning.sh a script for finetuning pruned model
-  │     └── iwslt_srp_test.sh: a script for testing the trained model │
+  │     └── iwslt_srp_test.sh: a script for testing the trained model ├──  data-bin : a directory for saving datasets
+  ├──  checkpoints : a directory for saving checkpoints │
   ├── LICENSE
   └── README.md